digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Configure Wi-Fi settings
 ------------------------

-Unlike other protocols such as Zigbee or DigiMesh where devices are connected to each other, the XBee Wi-Fi protocol requires that the module is connected to an access point in order to communicate with other TCP/IP devices.
+Unlike other protocols, such as Zigbee or DigiMesh, where devices are connected to each other, the XBee Wi-Fi protocol requires that the module is connected to an access point in order to communicate with other TCP/IP devices.

 This configuration and connection with access points can be done using